valntn/nanopore_genomic_tutorial/Walkthrough.md

 We can also use Bandage.app to check out the .gfa assembly graphs that spades, unicycler and flye produce.

 ### BUSCO
-Busco uses single copy core genes (SCCG) to assess genome lineage, completeness, etc. It is a useful tool for assessing genome assembly quality.
+Busco uses single copy core genes (SCCG) to assess, completeness and assembly quality.
 We can use BUSCO to assess the different assemblies, as well as to show the improvement of the polishing steps in the course of the nanopore assembly.

 First, select the appropriate dataset listed by BUSCO that fits with the phylogeny of Knoellia.
-We should use the most narrow range we can, so we choose class actinobacteria.
+We should use the most specific dataset we can, so we choose  micrococcales_odb10.
 Another option is to use the --auto-lineage flag.
+Alternatives to BUSCO, especially for MAGs, include checkm and GTDB-Tk (more computing power required).

     busco --list-datasets

+The result will show home many SCCGs are present, if they are fragmented, or if they are missing completely.
+This indicates whether a genome is complete or a part is missing; it also gives a measure of sequence quality, since lots of fragmented SCCGs mean high rate of indels.

     mkdir busco
+    cd busco
+    busco -m genome -i ../flye_assembly/assembly.fasta -o flye_only -l micrococcales_odb10 -c 8
-    busco -m genome -i flye_assembly/assembly.fasta -o busco/flye_only --auto-lineage-prok -t 8
+    busco -m genome -i ../pilon/pilon_polished/knoellia_flye_pilon6_filtered.fasta -o pilon_6 -l micrococcales_odb10 -c 8
+    busco -m genome -i ../unicycler/assembly.fasta -o unicycler -l micrococcales_odb10 -c 8 busco -m genome -i ../spades_assembly/scaffolds.fasta -o spades -l micrococcales_odb10 -c 8 busco -m genome -i ../medaka/consensus.fasta -o medaka -l micrococcales_odb10 -c 8

+Results:

+    Flye only:
+    C:67.1%[S:53.3%,D:13.8%],F:19.2%,M:13.7%,n:537

+    After medaka:
+    C:76.9%[S:56.8%,D:20.1%],F:12.8%,M:10.3%,n:537

+    After pilon:
+    C:98.5%[S:98.3%,D:0.2%],F:0.9%,M:0.6%,n:537

+    Unicycler:
+    C:98.0%[S:97.8%,D:0.2%],F:1.1%,M:0.9%,n:537

+    SPAdes:
+    C:99.1%[S:98.9%,D:0.2%],F:0.4%,M:0.5%,n:537

+From these results, it is  evident how much short read polishing improves the long-read assembly, even after medaka polishing.
+If you have read any release notes on these tools, you might think that medaka should produce much better results.
+This is likely due to the fact that the medaka model provided by nanopore is trained only on E. coli, human genome and yeast.
+Therefore it will only produce the best results for these organisms.

+We can also see that SPAdes produces the most accurate assembly, closely followed by the pilon-polished flye assembly and unicycler.
+So while it seems that SPAdes wins in terms of accuracy, it is important to keep in mind the contiguity of the assembly - the largest fragment in the SPAdes assembly is 132kb long, while both unicycler and flye assemble the complete chromosome.